 ACCOMMODATION AND FOOD

-Full board accommodation is provided with one night at the Tazeze Hotel, Addis Ababa, two nights at Kereyou Lodge (a brand new lodge, not to be confused with the infamous Kereyou caravans of the same name), two nights at Bishangari Lodge, two nights at Simbo Beach, Lake Langano, three nights at Goba Wabe Shebelle Hotel, two nights at Turaco Hotel, Negelle, two nights at Borana Lodge, Yabello, one night at the United Africa Hotel, Awassa, and the last night back at the Tazeze Hotel, Addis Ababa (where we also have use of day rooms before our flight on the last day).
-Hotels are of a good standard and all rooms have en-suite facilities.
-There will be a couple of breakfasts in the field.
+Full board accommodation is provided with one night at the Tazeze Hotel, Addis Ababa, two nights at Awash Falls Lodge, three nights at Bishangari Lodge, Lake Langano, three nights at Goba Wabe Shebelle Hotel, two nights at Turaco Hotel, Negelle, two nights at Borana Lodge, Yabello, two nights at the United Africa Hotel, Awassa, and the last night back at the Tazeze Hotel, Addis Ababa.
+All hotels are of a good standard and all rooms have en-suite facilities.
+Lunch will usually be at a restaurant, but may be a picnic.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide (starting with breakfast on 7th, ending with dinner on 26th), local transport by mini coach and Nissan Patrol 4x4’s, reserve entrance fees, scout fees in the parks, soft drinks at meal times, international flights and airport taxes.
+All birdwatching excursions with expert leader and local guide (starting with breakfast on 11th, ending with dinner on 26th), local transport by mini coach and Land Cruiser, reserve entrance fees, scout fees in the parks, soft drinks at meal times, international flights and airport taxes.

 WHAT IS NOT INCLUDED

 Travel insurance.
-Cost of a tourist visa (US$50).
+Cost of a tourist visa (£14).
 Personal items, alcoholic drinks, laundry.